 Lunch with Student Groups

 During the school year, representatives from the African American MBA Association, Chicago Women in Business, the Hispanic American Business Students Association, and OUTreach (LGBTQ Students and Allies) will host prospective students for informal conversations over lunch.
 These lunches will last from 12:30 to 1:15 p.m.
 As they are intended to complement the campus visit schedule, registrants will have the opportunity to participate in the other campus visit activities including an information session, building tour, and class visit.
 Lunch will be provided.
 Note: Registration is strongly recommended.
-Please check back in October for the Fall Quarter dates.
+Please check back in January for the Winter Quarter dates.